AnIrishDuck/fajita/guide/src/0-basics.md

 angle exactly 90 degrees, and points "outside form an angle less than 90 degrees.

-This corresponds to a dot product of -1, 0, and 1 respectively.
-This is the only math that we'll need to use for the entirety of this guide.

-### The Subtle Knife
+### Our First Cut

 Because edges contain points, one natural next question is whether edges can contain other edges.

-The answer is "not quite".
+The answer is "not quite."
 Consider that an edge itself consists of two points.
 This necessarily means that one `knife` edge cannot necessarily contain another `target` edge.
 Sure, if both points of the `target` are inside the `knife`'s halfspace, then we can say the `target` is _in_ the